Seeking David and Hashem

 Afterward shall the children of Israel return, and seek the Hashem their God, and David their king; and shall come trembling unto the Hashem and to His goodness in the end of days.
 (Hosea 3:5

 So what will have changed in the relationship between the Children of Israel and Hashem?
-How will they evolve from the mutually exclusive contradiction in which seeking a king means rejection of Hashem, to a pure and wholly new approach where they will seek both David their king and Hashem as their God, without mutual exclusion?
-The answer is suggested in the Zohar, where we learn that:
+How will they evolve from the mutually exclusive contradiction in which seeking a king means rejection of Hashem, to a new approach where they will seek both David their king and Hashem as their God, without mutual exclusion?

 דָּוִד מַלְכָּא מְשִׁיחָא, דְּאִיהִי מַלְכוּת, דְּקַבֵּיל מִכָּל עִלָּאֵי, וּבְשֵׁם קֻדְשָׁא בְּרִיךְ הוּא אִתְקְרִיאַת, וְאִתְקְרִיאַת שְׁכִינָה.